arqamrp/arqamrp.github.io/_posts/2023-03-23-Summer-Projects@IITK.md

 The system of summer projects at IIT Kanpur is, by and large, a sham.
 It is a sloth race to determine who can get brownie points to pad (sometimes fill) up their resume with the least amount of effort possible.
-Now, I myself am guilty of having padded up my CV with this and do not really fault other freshers who did so out of inexperience.
+Now, I myself am guilty of having padded my CV with this and do not really fault other freshers who did so out of inexperience.
 But there's a whole system built around it that builds up the illusion of productivity in clubs and individuals while they do absolutely zilch.
 I do not claim there aren't ANY worthy projects; there are.
 Just that a large number of them clearly aren't.

 So let me illustrate my hypothesis with some examples; a cell recently announced projects, including one on NLP.
 One of the mentors is my friend, and we were kidding around when someone asked him the full form of NLP in jest.
 "Non Linear Programming", he replied, with the confidence of a politician.
 Now, I have nothing against nonlinear programming- it's a very important class of optimisation problems, and could have a great case to being an alternative full form of NLP.
 But given that the project was about tweets and sentiment analysis, it's *really* unlikely they'd use constraints and objective functions and the like.
 My primary aim here isn't to discuss incompetence, but apathy.